mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Influence:** People are just complex systems that a clever mind can manipulate with the right words, and your clever mind always knows just what to say.

-**Natural Weapon:** Your fists are no stronger than anyone else’s, but your ability to read an opponent means you know exactly where to strike for maximum effect.
+**Natural Weapon:** Your fists are no stronger than anyone else's, but your ability to read an opponent means you know exactly where to strike for maximum effect.

 ### Drawbacks

-- Perhaps unsurprisingly, it’s sometimes difficult for the very brilliant to get along with the more normal.
-You [Think You’re Better than Everyone].
+- Perhaps unsurprisingly, it's sometimes difficult for the very brilliant to get along with the more normal.
+You [Think You're Better than Everyone].
 - Your brain just.
-Doesn’t.
+Doesn't.
 Shut.
 Off.
 Because of your endlessly bubbling, productive mind, you are [Intensely Sleep-Deprived].

 ### Collateral Damage Effects

 **Pawn Interception:** You can use your gift for analysis to divert an incoming attack.
 When an attack would hit you, you can have it instead strike a nameless NPC in your zone—they just happened to wander into the line of fire at the exact right moment.
 When this happens, you take no damage and the NPC is taken out.

 **Battle Plan:** Your tactical mind has figured out exactly how a given conflict will shape up—you just need to remind your companions what to do.
-You can shout out a battle plan to give yourself and every ally in the scene the boost [We’ve Planned for This].
-Unfortunately, doing so will give whomever you’re fighting a little insight into your tactics.
+You can shout out a battle plan to give yourself and every ally in the scene the boost [We've Planned for This].
+Unfortunately, doing so will give whomever you're fighting a little insight into your tactics.

 Super Senses